 The Information Technology Accessibility Policy Implementation Team (ITAP) replaced the Universal Design and Assistive Technology Team (UDAT).
 ITAP was instrumental in vetting and finalizing the policy draft, as well as identifying assistive technology resources and next steps for implementing the new policy.
 The policy focuses on assuring future purchases of hardware, software and third party vendor products are accessible.
 The CIO and ADA Coordinator co-sponsored the Information Technology Accessibility policy, which was approved by the Executive Staff Policy Committee on August 17, 2017.

 The Universal Design in Facilities Implementation Team (UDF) provided recommendations to the Architecture, Design and Construction (ADC) Design Standards Committee that promote universal design concepts in our construction and renovation projects.
 Recommendations are described in the PACDAP and Implementation Team Annual Report.
-This team also reviewed our ADC and ADA process flow to identify ways we could improve the ADA accessibility input and processes.
+This team also reviewed our ADC and ADA process flow to identify ways we could improve the ADA accessibility input and processes (Word document).

 The Communication Implementation Team provided support to all of the other implementation teams by developing strategic communication plans and providing information on the efforts conducted throughout the year.
 Highlights and links to articles are listed in the PACDAP and Implementation Team Annual Report.